-Dynamically triggered instability is an instability triggered at some later time by the slow dynamics of a collection of spots as they evolve towards their equilibrium locations.
+Dynamically triggered instability is an O(1) time-scale instability that is triggered at some later time by the slow dynamics of a collection of spots as they evolve towards their equilibrium locations.
 Bifurcations induced by intrinsic motion, not by externally varying control parameter.